sajalhalder/FuncVul/README.md

 Please cite the following paper to use this code and dataset in your research work.

 Sajal Halder, Muhammad Ejaz Ahmed, and Seyit Camtepe.
 FuncVul: An Effective Function Level Vulnerability Detection Model using LLM and Code Chunk.
 Accepted in 30th European Symposium on Research in Computer Security (ESORICS) 2025.
+Here is the arXiv paper link : http://arxiv.org/abs/2506.19453

 In this research work, we aim to answer the following research questions.